Composition for Pufferfish Privacy: Background and Notation

 \subsection{Posterior-based Privacy Definitions}

-While differential privacy treats datasets as deterministic quantities and has constraints for different possible datasets, posterior-based privacy definitions (e.g., \citep{pufferfish, IP, BDP, PKDP}) model attackers as Bayesian reasoners who view the dataset as a random variable.
+Unlike differential privacy, which treats datasets as deterministic, posterior-based privacy definitions (e.g., \citep{pufferfish, IP, BDP, PKDP}) model attackers as Bayesian reasoners who view the dataset as a random variable.
 Some of our results concern posterior-based privacy definitions in general, while others concern a specific definition called Pufferfish privacy~\cite{pufferfish}.
-In this section, we first define the minimal requirements for what a posterior-based privacy definition is.
+We first distill common properties of posterior-based privacy, and then describe a special case called Pufferfish privacy.

-\begin{definition}[Posterior-based Privacy] A posterior-based privacy definition has a privacy parameter $\epsilon\geq 0$, a set $\priorset$ of prior distributions an attacker may use, and a collection of potential secrets $\{\secret_1,\secret_2,\dots\}$.
+\begin{definition}[Posterior-based Privacy Properties] A posterior-based privacy definition has a privacy parameter $\epsilon\geq 0$, a set $\priorset$ of prior distributions an attacker may use, and a collection of potential secrets $\{\secret_1,\secret_2,\dots\}$.
 The definition must use these items to define a set of restrictions that a mechanism $\mech$ must satisfy.
 Furthermore, if $\Pr(\secret_i~|~\prior)=\Pr(\secret_i~|~\mech(\data),\prior)$ for all $\secret_i$ and all $\prior\in\priorset$, then $\mech$ satisfies the definition with privacy parameter $\epsilon=0$.
 That is, if the posterior distribution of secrets is the same as the prior distribution, then the assessed privacy leakage is $0$.
 Note that the probability is taken with respect to randomness in both $\mech$ and $\prior$, and larger values of $\epsilon$ represent weaker privacy protections than smaller values of $\epsilon$. \end{definition}